iremkapucuoglu/p4b-website/content/en/goals.md

 +++
-description = "We are inspired by the SDG goals we aim to accomplish." layout = "blocks" title = "Goals" translationKey = ""
+description = "We are inspired by the SDG goals we aim to accomplish." layout = "blocks" title = "Mission" translationKey = "mission"
 [header]
 background = "default"
 background_image = ""